Google Pixelbook Go release date, price and features

 - What is it?
 Google's next-generation Chromebook

 - When is it coming out?
-Release date unknown, but pre-orders start today in the US
+Release date unknown; pre-orders start now in US

 Google Pixelbook Go release date